GetCommunity/roots/CONTRIBUTING.md

 ### Commit convention

-Kobalte follows the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and use [commitizen](https://github.com/commitizen/cz-cli) to run the linter and type checker before each commit.
+Get Community uses pre-commit hooks to enforce a commit message convention.
+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to standardize our commit messages.
+This allows us to automatically generate changelogs and follow semantic versioning.

-### Get started with Kobalte locally
+### Get Community Core Library

-- Install [editorconfig](https://editorconfig.org/) extension for your editor.
-- Fork [repository](https://github.com/kobaltedev/kobalte), clone or download your fork.
+- Fork [repository](https://github.com/getcommunity/roots), clone or download your fork.
 - Install dependencies with pnpm – `pnpm`.
 - Build local version of all packages and docs – `pnpm build`.
 - Build local version of all packages – `pnpm build:libs`.